seud0nym/tch-gui-unhide/extras/README.md

 Creates a GUI interface for configuring the Wireguard VPN.
 #### Firmware Applicability
 For firmware 20.3.c. *only*.
-- Firmware prior to 20.3.c has not been compiled with TUN support in the kernel, and therefore VPN tunnels cannot be created.
+- All other firmware has not been compiled with TUN support in the kernel, and therefore VPN tunnels cannot be created.
 #### Prerequisites
-Add the [openwrt-wireguard-go](https://github.com/seud0nym/openwrt-wireguard-go) repository and install the package with these commands:
+Ensure opkg in configured correctly (see **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration)).
+Then, add the [openwrt-wireguard-go](https://github.com/seud0nym/openwrt-wireguard-go) repository and install the package with these commands:
 `grep -q '/openwrt-wireguard-go/' /etc/opkg/customfeeds.conf || echo 'src/gz wg_go https://raw.githubusercontent.com/seud0nym/openwrt-wireguard-go/master/repository/arm_cortex-a9/base' >> /etc/opkg/customfeeds.conf`
 `opkg update`
 `opkg install wireguard-go`